cjtessler/MATH3733-SP22/docs/Project-7.md

 ### Possible Deductions

 - Submitting uncited code: Up to 100 point deduction
-- Submitting a unmodified tutorial or some one else's code: up to 100 point deduction
+- Plargarism (submitting a tutorial or some one else's code claiming it as your own): up to 100 point deduction
 - Not submitting a plan on time: Up to 10 point deduction
 - Not submitting a screencast: Up to 20 point deduction